SiegfriedBz/React-SPA-Natours/README.md

   ```

 ## Live Demo
-Visit the live demo of [Spa-Natours](https://spa-natours.vercel.app/)
+Visit the live demo of [Spa-Natours](https://spa-natours.vercel.app/) deployed on Vercel.